MegaMek/megamek/trunk/megamek/readme.txt

 it has picked until the game starts.
 [RANDOM] means that the Server will pick a map as soon as you hit "Okay".

+[GENERATED] means that the server will create random terrain for you to play on.
+You need to use the "generated map settings" button to select what kind of terrain you want.
+There is a set of settings with drop down list of choices.
+For most settings, you can pick "none", "low", "medium" or "high".
+Except for cities, where you pick a type of city instead.
+Theme - leave blank for the default theme, or enter a theme supported by your tileset.
+        grass, lunar, mars, snow are supported by the standard tileset Elevation - how hilly you want the map
+Cliffs - chance of 2+ level elevation changes, if you have enough elevation already Woods - higher settings have more and larger tree patchs and more heavy woods Roughs - higher settings have more and larger rough patches Lakes - works the same as woods, but deep water instead of heavy woods Swamps/Pavement/Ice/Rubble/Fortified all work like roughs.
+Fortified hexes are described in the MaxTech rulebook.
+River - chance to have a river running across the map Road - chance to have a single road running across the map Craters - chance for craters, also the size and number.
+Good for a "moonscape" map
+City:
+HUB - roads wander out from the centre with plenty of twists and turns.
+A common pattern for older european cities.
+GRID - vertical and horizontal roads divide the city into rectangular blocks.
+A pattern common in newer cities, especially in north america and asia.
+METRO - a grid with roads forming a diagonal X from the centre as well.

+Water and swamp will affect the city plan, as the builders will have to make bridges to cross it or just give up and stop the road at the edge.
+Mountain tops (4+ height) are expensive to build on, so they will only build in the valleys.
+Other terrain will just be bulldozed in the name of progress, though you may find a few hexes left between buildings.

+There is also a "advanced" button, which lets you fine-tune the map to your liking.
+See the "advanced map settings" section near the end of this file

 Initiative Report: